ministate/ministate/README.md

 ## Why?

 Thanks [Jamie Kyle](https://github.com/jamiebuilds) for building [Unstated](https://unstated.io/) and opening the way for easier state management.
-Suddenly, many people began to think that [Redux](https://redux.js.org/) or [MobX](https://mobx.js.org/) might be too complicated.
-Unstated's minimalist API is great, but if like me you don't need dependency injection, you'll love Ministate which provides an even simpler API.
+Suddenly, many people began to think that [Redux](https://redux.js.org/) or [MobX](https://mobx.js.org/) might be too complicated for their needs.
+Unstated's minimalist API is great, but if like me you don't need dependency injection, or you think that should be managed orthogonally with another library, you'll love Ministate's even simpler API.

 ## Installation